Approximate Nearest Neighbors in the Space of Persistence Diagrams: Preliminaries

 \emph{Homology} is a tool from algebraic topology that describes the so-called \emph{holes} in topological spaces by assigning the space an abelian group for each dimension.
 When we are not given an exact topological space, but an estimate of it, we need to introduce some notion of scale.
 If each scale parameter~$\tau$ is assigned a topological space $X_{\tau}$ such that $X_{\tau}$ changes nicely with~$\tau$, then we track these changes using \emph{persistent homology}.
 For further details on classical homology theory, the readers are referred to \cite{ATH,munkres:at} for homology and \cite{EH10} for persistent homology.
 In this paper, we are working in the \emph{space of persistence diagrams} under the bottleneck distance (which we will make more precise next), and are not concerned with where these diagrams came from.

 Persistent homology tracks the \emph{birth} and \emph{death} of the topological features (i.e., the connected components, tunnels, and higher-dimensional `holes') at multiple scales.
-A {\em persistence diagram} summarizes this information by representing the birth and death times ($b$ and~$d$, respectively) of homology generators as points $(b,d)$ in the extended plane; see \figref{diagram}.
+A {\em persistence diagram} summarizes this information by representing the birth and death times ($b$ and~$d$, respectively) of homology generators as points $(b,d)$ in the extended plane.
+These birth and death times correspond to the appearances and merging of topological features in a filtered topological space and, as a result, are not necessarily positive.
 We comment that we could also represent a persistence diagram as a set of half-open intervals (barcodes) in the form of $[b,d)$ as in~\cite{zomorodian2005computing,chazal2016structure}.
-We focus on the former representation and lay a grid over the diagram (see \ssecref{lattices}).
-Let~$\diag$ denote the diagonal (the line $y=x$) with infinite multiplicity.
-Notice that points with small persistence are close to the diagonal and points with high persistence are far from the diagonal; in particular, the point~$(b,d)$ has distance~$\frac{1}{2}|d-b|$ from $D$.
+We focus on the former representation and lay a grid over the diagram (see \ssecref{lattices}) and consider the $L_\infty$ distance.
+Let~$\diag$ denote the diagonal (the line $y=x$) with points on~$\diag$ represented with infinite multiplicity.
+Notice that points with small persistence are close to the diagonal and points with high persistence are far from the diagonal; in particular, the point~$(b,d)$ has distance~$\frac{1}{2}|d-b|_\infty$ from $D$.
+In what follows, we set $M,m >0$ and consider diagrams with at most $m$ off-diagonal points such that each off-diagonal point $(a,b)$ satisfies $|a| \leq M$ and $|b| \leq M$ or $|b| = \infty$.
+We call such persistence diagrams $(M,m)$-bounded; see \figref{diagram}.

-Given persistence diagrams $P$ and $Q$, the {\em bottleneck distance} between them is defined as:
+Given persistence diagrams $P$ and $Q$, the {\em bottleneck distance} between them~is: